werval/werval/README.md

 - Any changes that are not trivial, start a feature branch.
 - The following names are reserved for not feature branches; `master`, `develop`, `hotfix/*`, `release/*`

 Day-to-day development revolves around the develop branch and it is this branch that you typically clone from our repository if you intend to contribute to QiWeb itself.
 If you create a new feature, or make some larger piece of refactoring, then please create a 'feature branch' (see article for details).

 The release/* and hotfix/* branches are for release management only, and doesn't affect most contributors from a commit perspective.

 For convenience you should install and use the [git-flow git extension](https://github.com/nvie/gitflow) that implement this branching model by adding git commands.

-You may find the [git-flow cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/) helpful.
+You may find the [git-flow cheatsheet](http://danielkummer.github.io/git-flow-cheatsheet/) helpful too.
 It is available in several languages.

 #### Using Gitlab Merge Requests

 Merge requests let you tell others about changes you've pushed to a Gitlab repository.
 Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

 See the [Gitlab Help](https://scm.codeartisans.org/help/workflow) about this.